 A Christian Response To - Should You Believe in the Trinity?

-The Watchtower Bible and Tract Society's 31 page booklet, "Should You Believe in the Trinity?" is a popular and effective tool for JWs to hand out, when someone questions their doctrinal position on this topic.
+The Watchtower Bible and Tract Society's 31 page booklet, "Should You Believe in the Trinity?", was a popular and effective tool for JWs to hand out when someone questions their doctrinal position on this topic.
 Should you believe in the Trinity?
 They will say, No!
 The booklet's attack on the Trinity doctrine starts early in its writings and continues all the way to the end.

 How do they attack the Trinity doctrine?

 You will find quotes from a variety of sources throughout the booklet that will trouble the average reader.
 These quotes (from encyclopedias, dictionaries, early Church Fathers, etc.) paint an ugly picture of the Trinity doctrine, and gives the reader the idea that to believe such a doctrine is to dishonor God.
-By the time the reader gets to the end of the booklet, they bring out their big guns:
+By the time the reader gets to the end of the booklet, they bring out their big guns, likely with the intent to arouse fear in the reader:

-We will view some quotes taken from "Should You Believe in the Trinity?" and check to see if the Watchtower Bible and Tract Society had faithfully recorded them accurately.
-Let's look at one from page 5:
+We will view some quotes taken from "Should You Believe in the Trinity?" (more will be added to this page) and check to see if the Watchtower Bible and Tract Society had faithfully recorded them accurately.
+For now, let’s look at one from page 5:

 A PROTESTANT publication states: "The word Trinity is not found in the Bible...
 It did not find a place formally in the theology of the church till the 4th century."
 (The Illustrated Bible Dictionary)